FlorentAnders/Panoramic/README.md

 ## License

 Panoramic is licensed under the GNU General Public License version 3.
 This means that you can use the code and publish your own fork of the app.
-Copying the app and not releasing your source code will follow in a Digital Millenium Copyrights Act request that will result in a takedown of your app.
-I am serious about this.
+Following the GPLv3 means that you NEED to publish your modified source code, as you are violating the license if you do not do so.

 [Check out the license here](https://github.com/FlorentAnders/Panoramic/blob/master/LICENSE)